Andrew Dickson White

-Andrew Dickson White (November 7, 1832 – November 4, 1918) was an American historian and educator who cofounded Cornell University and served as its first president for nearly two decades.
+Andrew Dickson White (November 7, 1832 – November 4, 1918) was an American historian and educator who co-founded Cornell University, one of eight Ivy League universities in the United States, and served as its first president for nearly two decades.
 He was known for expanding the scope of college curricula.
-A politician, he had served as state senator in New York.
-He was later appointed as an American diplomat to Germany and Russia, among other responsibilities.
+A politician, he had served as New York state senator and was later appointed as U.S. ambassador to Germany and Russia.

 He was one of the founders of the conflict thesis, which states that science and religion have historically been in conflict, and tried to prove it over the course of approximately 800 pages in his History of the Warfare of Science with Theology in Christendom.

 Early life and education

-Andrew Dickson White was born on November 7, 1832, in Homer, New York, to Clara (née Dickson) and Horace White.
-Clara was the daughter of Andrew Dickson, a New York State Assemblyman in 1832 and his wife; and Horace was the son of Asa White, a farmer from Massachusetts, and his wife.
+White was born on November 7, 1832, in Homer, New York, to Clara (née Dickson) and Horace White.
+Clara was the daughter of Andrew Dickson, a New York State Representative in 1832 and his wife.
+Horace was the son of Asa White, a farmer from Massachusetts, and his wife.
 Their once-successful farm was ruined by a fire when Horace was 13.

 Despite little formal education and struggles with poverty after his family lost their farm, Horace White became a businessman and wealthy merchant.
-In 1839 he opened what became Syracuse Savings Bank in Syracuse.
+In 1839, he opened what became Syracuse Savings Bank in Syracuse.
 Horace and Clara White had two children: Andrew Dickson and his brother.
 Andrew was baptized in 1835 at the Calvary Episcopal Church on the town green in Homer.

 One of Andrew's cousins, Edwin White, became an artist of the Luminism style and Hudson River School.
 His nephew was Horace White, governor of New York.